OpenDSA/OpenDSA/RST/en/Glossary.rst

    heapsort
       A sorting algorithm that costs :math:`\Theta(n \log n)` time in the best, average, and worst cases.
-It tends to be slower than Mergesort and Quicksort.
-It works by building a max heap, and then repeatedly removing the maximum item (moving it to the end of the heap) until all elements have been removed (and replaced at their proper location in the array).
+      It tends to be slower than :term:`Mergesort` and :term:`Quicksort`.
+      It works by building a :term:`max heap`, and then repeatedly removing the item with maximum :term:`key` value (moving it to the end of the heap) until all elements have been removed (and replaced at their proper location in the array).

    height
       The height of a tree is one more than the :term:`depth` of the